meep-morp/java-AnimalKingdom/README.md

   * [ x ] List only those animals the breath with lungs
   * [ x ] List only those animals that breath with lungs and were named in 1758
   * [ x ] List only those animals that lay eggs and breath with lungs
-  * [ ] List alphabetically only those animals that were named in 1758
+  * [ x ] List alphabetically only those animals that were named in 1758

 * Stretch Goal
   * [ ] For the list of animals, list alphabetically those animals that are mammals.